-Code Event/Process T1A, T4A Fire suppression; even-age management; harvesting T1B, T4B Fire suppression; uneven-age management; harvesting T1C, T2B, T3B Prescribed fire; forest stand improvement; harvesting T1D, T6A Clearing; grassland planting; grassland management T1E Poorly planned harvest; uncontrolled grazing T2A Uneven-age management; forest stand improvement T3A Even-age management; forest stand improvement T5A Tree planting; long-term succession T6B Uneven-age management; tree planting R1A Extended rotations; forest stand improvement R1B, R1C Forest management; extended rotations; prescribed fire

 Code Event/Process

+T1A Even-aged management; fire suppression

+T1B Fire suppression; uneven-age management

+T1C, T5A Clearing; grassland planting; grassland management

+T1D Poorly planned harvest; uncontrolled grazing

+T2A Uneven-age management

+T3A Even-age management

+T4A Tree planting; long-term succession; no grazing

+T5B Uneven-age management; no grazing; forest stand improvement

+Code Event/Process

-1.1A No disturbance (10+years)
+1.1A No disturbances (10+ years)

-1.2A Disturbance (fire, wind, ice) < 10 years
+1.2A Disturbances(fire, wind, ice) < 10 years

-5.1A Over grazing; no fertilization
+4.1A Over grazing; no fertilization

-5.2A Brush removal; grassland management; prescribed grazing
+4.2A Brush management; grassland seeding; grassland management

+Code Event/Process

+R1A, R1B Prescribed fire; extended rotations;

-Figure 11.
+Figure 10.
 State and transition diagram for this ecological site

-Reference State
+Reference

-The historical reference state for this ecological site was likely dominated by white oak, black oak and post oak.
-Scattered shortleaf pine may also have been present in the canopy.
+The reference state for this ecological site was old growth oak woodland dominated by black oak, hickory, and white oak.
 Periodic disturbances from fire, wind or ice maintained the woodland structure and diverse ground flora species.
 Long disturbance-free periods allowed an increase in both the density of trees and the abundance of shade tolerant species.
 Two community phases are recognized in the reference state, with shifts between phases based on disturbance frequency.
-Many sites have been converted to grassland (State 5).
-Others have been subject to repeated, high-graded timber harvest coupled with domestic livestock grazing (State 6).
+This reference state is uncommon today.
+Some sites have been converted to grassland (State 4).
+Others have been subject to repeated, high-graded timber harvest coupled with domestic livestock grazing (State 5).
 Fire suppression has resulted in increased canopy density, which has affected the abundance and diversity of ground flora.
-Many reference sites have been managed for timber harvest, resulting in either even-age (State 2) or uneven-age (State 3) woodlands.
+Many reference sites have been managed for timber harvest, resulting in either evenage (State 2) or uneven-age (State 3) woodlands.